Third-party API integration to mobile business apps: benefits, types, and a step-by-step guide

 A 3rd party API consists of three main components:

 - Client, or in other words system that sends the request to the server

 - The server might be the computer or database that responds to the request

 Most of our clients use mobile API integration over developing features from scratch due to the following reasons:

 - Fewer costs.
 Since your app can use functions of other applications, your development team needs less time to build an app with comprehensive features, which reduces the cost of development and time to market.

 - More value.
 By providing app users with advanced features, third-party API integration might become your app USP (unique selling proposition) and help your app to stand out from the crowd.

 - Convenient app.
 APIs make your app easily accessible via channels your app users interact with.
-By using APIs by Facebook for social login, Google Maps API for determining geolocation, or Paypal API for paying for an order, you make your app even more convenient to users, thus increasing their engagement.
+By using APIs by Facebook for social media sites login, Google Maps API for determining geolocation, or Paypal API for paying for an order, you make your app even more convenient to users, thus increasing their engagement.

 - Business ensigns.
 Make better data-driven decisions for your app functionality via analytics components such as usage patterns, device types, and geographical locations.
 Such insights are particularly useful for businesses that launched app MVP and are looking for ideas on app usability.